carlgieringer/sophistree/packages/web-app/README.md

 The test database is automatically handled:

-- Uses a separate database named `sophistree_test`
+- Uses a separate database per test file for isolation
 - Migrations are applied automatically before tests run
 - Database is cleaned between tests
-- Connection string: `postgresql://postgres:postgres@localhost:5432/sophistree_test`

 No manual database setup is required - the test infrastructure handles creating and migrating the test database automatically.